Readri205/MS2_Project/testing.md

       * A frequent visitor may want to go straight to the 'Contact Us' page;
           1. contact us for more information or to provide comments about the site;
           1. contact us to ask about data projects that they may be interested to have completed as an item of work.

+## Peer Code Review (Slack Channel)
+The website was uploaded to the Peer Code Review Slack Channel designed to receive direct inputs from other developers.
+This provides useful third party feedback on the website;
+* @Dante **Dante Healy** for continuous feedback on the site usability and design;
+* @Eamonn **Eamonn Smythe** for feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices; and
+* @Jimlynx **Jim Morel** for his review and positive feedback on the site.

 ## Numerical Validation Testing